thecoconutdream/coloniAR/README.md

 The project contains an .apk file and an Unity project.
 In order to make use of this art installation you need an Android phone.
 Furthermore it includes all the license data regarding images, 3D models, sounds etc. contained in a file.
-For detailed information and an in-depth outline on the workflow of the conceptualization and development, visit the project's [**Trello board**](https://trello.com/b/9Jg7k3KW/coloniar).

 ## Screenshots
 ___